-Class 9 (Year 5) is taught by Anna Hitchen in the morning and Jenny Leap in the afternoon and support is provided by Johnny Robinson.
+Class 9 (Year 5) is taught by Emma Smith in the morning and Jenny Leap in the afternoon, and support is provided by Johnny Robinson and Jackie Wignall.

 In December, Class 9 lead the Key Stage 2 children and their families in a Nativity Service.
 Rehearsals start in earnest after October half term for the service which is held in the last week of the Christmas term in St George’s Church.